 SellerEngine often partners with TaxJar near key tax dates to be able to share their expertise throughout the year.
 Look through your list of potential partners and try to schedule something to talk about future in quarters.

 Plan Your Advertising Strategy

-You should be finalizing your advertising strategy for 2019.
+You should be finalizing your Advertising is a means of communication ...
+More strategy for 2019.
 Take a look at what worked last year, what didn’t, and why.
 How did your Black Friday and Cyber Monday sales perform?
 Did you sales drop quickly afterwards?
 Do you know why?
 All of your ads, creative and other materials for 2018 Black Friday should be completed, approved and (if not already running) queued up.

 You should have your advertising plan in place for 2019.
 Sponsored products, headline ads and ‘Amazon Choice’ products now take up almost all of the above the fold space.
 You need to be sure to allocate a portion of your budget for Amazon advertising: “…revenue from selling banner, display and keyword search-driven ads known as sponsored products category surged by about 130 percent to $2.2 billion in the first quarter, compared with the same period in 2017.”
 (New York Times, September 08, 2018).

 Look At Shopping From Your Customer’s Point Of View